Airglow

 Yellow, green and red bands of airglow along Earth's limb as seen from space.

 Airglow is a faint emission of light by a planetary atmosphere.
 In the case of Earth's atmosphere, this optical phenomenon causes the night sky never to be completely dark, even after the effects of starlight and diffused sunlight from the far side are removed.
 This phenomenon originates with self-illuminated gases and has no relationship with Earth's magnetism or sunspot activity, causing aurorae.

 Airglow occurs in two forms, as a result of a pair of interlinked but different processes.
 Dayglow occurs during the day and is caused by the splitting of atmospheric molecules but is too faint to be seen in daylight.
-During the night airglow occurs as nightglow, when the molecules split during daytime recombine.
+During the night airglow occurs as nightglow, when the molecules which were split during daytime recombine.

 History

 The airglow phenomenon was first identified in 1868 by Swedish physicist Anders Ångström.
 Since then, it has been studied in the laboratory, and various chemical reactions have been observed to emit electromagnetic energy as part of the process.
 Scientists have identified some of those processes that would be present in Earth's atmosphere, and astronomers have verified that such emissions are present.
 Simon Newcomb was the first person to scientifically study and describe airglow, in 1901.

-Airglow was known to the ancient Greeks: "Aristotle and Pliny described the phenomena of Chasmata, which can be identified in part as auroras, and in part as bright airglow nights."
+Airglow was known to the ancient Greeks: "Aristotle and Pliny the Elder described the phenomena of Chasmata, which can be identified in part as auroras, and in part as bright airglow nights."